-ALDI stores offer a thinly sliced sirloin steak especially for carne asada that I really like.
-The steak comes pre sliced into 1/4” strips.
+Many grocery stores, including ALDI, offers a thinly sliced sirloin steak especially for carne asada that I really like.
+The steak usually comes pre sliced into 1/4” strips.
 The marinade really gets into the meat and let’s you grill it quickly.
 Marinade the steak with fresh cilantro and red onion slices for great flavor.
 The longer you allow it to marinade, the more flavor.
 At a minimum, marinade the steak for 4 hours.

 Carne Asada Tacos